If you pick up a tablet at your local electronics store or online, there’s a good chance it’s running Apple’s iOS or

 However, if you’re looking for accessories with a premium feel or features, you will be looking at iPads or high-end Android tablets.

-Examples include the Apple Pen, Samsung’s S-Pen, and Apple’s Smart Keyboard Folio.
+Examples include the Apple Pencil, Samsung’s S-Pen, and Apple’s Smart Keyboard Folio.

-With cloud storage availability and streaming services, the need for huge amounts of storage isn’t as important as it once was.
+With cloud storage availability and streaming services, the need for enormous amounts of storage isn’t as important as it once was.

 However, if you prefer to store movies and TV shows on your tablet, want to install a lot of apps, or don’t want to worry about having Internet access to retrieve your files, ensuring you have enough storage is essential.

-While iPads do not offer storage expansion, they offer more generous internal storage amounts in most cases.
+While iPads do not offer microSD storage expansion, they tend to start with more generous internal storage amounts in most cases.
 Just be sure to determine storage needs before buying to avoid issues later.

 If you’re looking for a tablet that makes visuals pop on the screen, provides excellent contrast, and helps you immerse yourself in your streaming video or games, you’ll want a tablet with an OLED panel.
-The best options available are Samsung’s high-end Android tablets and Apple’s 2018 iPad Pro releases.
+The best options available are Samsung’s high-end Android tablets and Apple’s iPad Pro series.

-However, as long as you’re in the mid-tier pricing, you’ll find acceptable screens on most Android tablets and all of Apple’s lineup.
+However, if you’re in the mid-tier pricing, you’ll find acceptable screens on most Android tablets and all of Apple’s lineup.

 When you get into entry-level prices, things get murky.
 You’ll want to check out tablet reviews and see what people are saying.
 Amazon’s tablets offer a decent display and an ultra-affordable price if you don’t mind using Amazon’s App Store.

-Best High-End Android Media Tablet: Samsung Galaxy Tab 4
+Best High-End Android Media Tablet: Samsung Galaxy Tab S7+

-Best Tablet for Productivity: Apple iPad Pro 11
+Best Tablet for Productivity: Apple iPad Air (2020)